 Why?
 Because we cannot see the role libraries play in fighting inequality, polarization and loneliness from a spreadsheet.
 We cannot see the impact a shared reading sessions at a library has on a kid from the number of kids who attended.
 We need insights and understandings beyond usage to have a sound and constructive debate about why libraries matters and how we should shape them to lift future challenges.

 The ambition is both to create significant insights into what the Danish public library actually mean to people and the impact and value the bring to communities but also to inspire other libraries and institutions of culture to adopt this logic, take on the method and design and construct new and local insights and knowledge.
-To support this we are releasing a User’s Guide to the methodology (in English translation at the moment) for others to use.
+To support this we are releasing a User’s Guide to the methodology in English for others to use.
+Find it here: A Guide to the Impact Compass

 It’s a Danish study and we published the results in Danish (see Danish report here) but due to the huge interest from abroad we translated it into English and here is a link to the full report: